Sholomabe/Loop-Underwriter/replit.md

 # Human-in-the-Loop Underwriting Platform

 ## Overview
 This AI-powered underwriting platform automates document processing with human oversight and continuous learning.
-It leverages OpenAI's Vision API for data extraction, incorporates intelligent retry mechanisms, detects duplicate submissions, and enhances its accuracy through learning from human corrections.
-The platform's goal is to streamline the underwriting process, reduce manual effort, and improve decision-making accuracy by combining AI efficiency with human expertise.
+It uses **Koncile API** as the primary extraction engine for bank statements, with built-in verification to catch OCR errors.
+The platform detects duplicate submissions, verifies extracted data against bank statement summaries, and enhances accuracy through learning from human corrections.
+The goal is to streamline MCA underwriting, reduce manual effort, and improve decision-making accuracy.

 ## User Preferences
 None specified yet.